npg70/galbreath-old/people/galbraith-elizabeth-1841.md

 familysearch: https://www.familysearch.org/tree/person/details/M1TD-WMJ
 ---
-***Elizabeth Galbraith***, daughter of *[John Galbraith](galbraith-john-1809.md)* and *Mary Colville McEwing*, born 25 APR 1841, baptized 10 MAY 1841,[^birth] and died 10 January 1931,[^death] all in Campbeltown.
+***Elizabeth Galbraith***, daughter of *[John Galbraith](galbraith-john-1809.md)* and *Mary Colville McEwing*, born 25 Apr 1841, baptized 10 May 1841,[^birth] and died 10 January 1931,[^death] all in Campbeltown.

-She married in 1859[^marriage] to **James Nicol Fleming** TBD Vitals.
+She married on 27 Oct 1859 in Campbeltown[^marriage] to **James Nicol Fleming** TBD Vitals.
 He was director at the City of Glasgow Bank, which collpased in 1878.
 He was convicted of fraud, served 8 months in prison, and died in Campbeltown in 1904.

 * 1878 - rumoured to have fled to Spain.
 * 1882 - Convicted